 When creating your estate plan, think about what you are you going to want to happen to your digital legacy —that is, all of your accounts, blogs, social network ID’s, and digitized files that are going to be left online when you pass away.
+You need to create a plan for your digital assets.
 A lot of of these items can’t be left through your will or other estate planning devices since you’re not the actual owner of them.
 Nevertheless, if you know what you are going to like to have happen, you can leave significant instructions for your executor, that should be able to execute your wishes.

 What Are Your Digital Assets?

 - social networks, like Facebook, LinkedIn, Twitter, or Instagram

 - blogs and licensed URL’s

 - your presence in online communities or e-mail management

 - music, photos, or other files that you have stored online

 - merchant accounts on Amazon, eBay, or Etsy

 - access to financial institution accounts or utilities.